bhoomikag203/parker/README.md

 ## Stories completed

 1. Park car at current location
-2. Drive to ​“Indoor Stadium”​ and park the car.
+2. Drive to ​“Indoor Stadium”​ and carParking the car.
 3. Look for recent parking history.
 4. Set your current location to “California” and filter for a parking spot.
-5. Disable notifications and park car.
+5. Disable notifications and carParking car.
 6. Verifying car is parked in landscape mode.
 7. Once the car is parked, sending the app to the background, once it is active unparking the car.
 8. Park car kill and launch the app and verify unpark.